os-migrate/os-migrate/docs/src/user/walkthrough.rst

 .. figure:: https://raw.githubusercontent.com/os-migrate/os-migrate/main/media/walkthrough/2020-06-24-osp-migrate-fig5.png?raw=true
    :alt: Workload migration (data flow)
+   :width: 75%

    Workload migration (data flow)

-This shows that volumes on the source and destination clouds are removed from their original VMs and attached to their respective UCH, and then transferred over the network from the source UCH to the destination.
-The tooling inside the UCH migrates one instance by automating these actions on the source and destination clouds:
+This shows that volumes on the source and destination clouds are removed from their original VMs and attached to their respective conversion hosts, and then transferred over the network from the source conversion host to the destination.
+The tooling inside the conversion host migrates one server by automating these actions on the source and destination clouds:

 Source Cloud:

--  Detach volumes from the target instance to migrate
+-  Detach volumes from the target server to migrate

 -  Attach the volumes to the source conversion host